 To get into a good graduate English program, aim for GRE test scores of more than 310.

-Even if you have 150 in Quantitative Reasoning, it is important to get 155-160+ in Verbal Reasoning.
+Even if you have 150 in Quantitative Reasoning, getting 155-160+ in Verbal Reasoning is important.
 Moreover, a score of 4.5+ in analytical writing is also important for English and Education graduate programs.

 Instead of focusing on quantitative scores, graduate programs in English tend to have a higher GRE score requirement for Verbal Reasoning and Analytical Writing.

-Many people search about the average GRE score requirement for a specific school.
+Many people search for the average GRE score requirement for a specific school.
 Top-tier schools typically admit students with a GRE score of 330+ for competitive programs.

-Mid-tier schools require an average of 315-320+, whereas, low-tier schools show an average of 300-310+.
-If you have a strong research background and are applying for research-based programs, then even a lower GRE score might be acceptable.
+Mid-tier schools require an average of 315-320+, whereas low-tier schools show an average of 300-310+.
+A lower GRE score might be acceptable if you have a strong research background and are applying for research-based programs.

-Both school competitiveness and degree programs determine the average GRE test score for a specific institution.
-If you are applying to a top-tier school with a highly competitive degree, then you are expected to have an excellent GRE score of 330+.
+School competitiveness and degree programs determine an institution’s average GRE test score.
+If you are applying to a top-tier school with a highly competitive degree, you are expected to have an excellent GRE score of 330+.
 In contrast, you can get into less competitive programs at mid-tier schools with a GRE score of 310+.

-There is no “one size fits all” approach when it comes to average GRE scores for certain schools.
+No “one size fits all” approach regarding average GRE scores for certain schools exists.
 This is why it is extremely important to consider score requirements concerning your field and target institutions.

 Checking your University GRE Score Requirement:

-To increase your chances of getting into your dream university, you have to follow a systematic approach.
-This means that you want to make sure that you are the ideal candidate for the university you are applying to.
+You must follow a systematic approach to shortlist universities and enter your dream university.
+This means you want to ensure you are the ideal candidate for the university you are applying to.
 This includes your GRE test scores and overall profile.

-You want to ensure that your test scores are higher than the average university requirement, or the average of the students admitted into your program in the university.
+You want to ensure that your test scores are higher than the average university requirement or the average of the students admitted into your program at the university.

 Fulbright scholarships are a wonderful opportunity for those who want to pursue their graduate or postgraduate degree from an American institution.
 In fact, a lot of students aim for it.
 One of the things Fulbright considers in its application is GRE test scores.

-Now, what score should you get to be considered for a Fulbright scholarship?
-Again, there is no threshold below which you would not be able to apply.
+What score should you get to be considered for a Fulbright scholarship?
+Again, there is no threshold below which you cannot apply.

 We have had Fulbright applicants with a GRE score range of 300-330, so don’t let a 305 or 306 score discourage you from applying.
-Like we mentioned earlier, a good score is dependent upon your chosen graduate major field and other things like your publications, research/work experience, and bachelor’s CGPA.
+As we mentioned earlier, a good score depends on your chosen graduate major field and other things like your publications, research/work experience, and bachelor’s CGPA.
 We have had a successful Fulbrighter studying MS in Electrical Engineering with a GRE score of 304 and a CGPA of 3.34, with sufficient research experience.

-Another thing to notice is that whether you get the scholarship is also dependent upon whether you are choosing a Master’s program or a Ph.D.
+Another thing to notice is whether you get the scholarship depends on choosing a Master’s program or a Ph.D.
 Generally, the GRE score requirement is higher for a Master’s than for a Ph.D.

-In any case, make sure you do not generalize a good GRE score and aim with that mindset.
+In any case, ensure you do not generalize a good GRE score and aim with that mindset.
 Think about your chosen major, your top choice university, what is valued there, and what is required.
-And then aim for a score that will ensure you a spot in it.
+And then aim for a score to ensure a spot in it.

-Even for Fulbright and other scholarships, do not let slightly less GRE test scores stop you from applying.
+Even for Fulbright and other scholarships, do not let slightly lower GRE test scores stop you from applying.
 Combined with your other achievements, you may even get selected!